 - Set your threshold so that the compressor only kicks in during loud phrases and provides as much as 6 or 7 dB of compression.

-Clean Compression to Add Interest and Character
+Vocal Compression for Interest and Character

 - Set a moderately fast attack time, between 1 and 10 milliseconds